vortex314/mqtt2serial/README.md

 cd mqtt2serial
 ```
 - use visual code with platformio extension to open any of the projects
- - compile and dowload to controller, check out the ports used in the platformio.ini.
+ - compile and download to controller, check out the ports used in the platformio.ini.
 Could differ on your system
+## Run it
 - check if the serial port is sending out JSON arrays to subscribe and do loopback tests.
 Use minciom or the in-build terminal of platformio
 - then activate serial2mqtt , adapt the serial2mqtt.json file for the correct ports
 ```